SanderDeB/Passive-Shoulder-Exoskeletons-More-Effective-in-the-Lab-than-in-the-Field-/index.md

 **By Sander De Bock, Jo Ghillebert, Renée Govaerts, Shirley A. Elprama, Uros Marusic, Ben Serrien, An Jacobs, Joost Geeroms, Romain Meeusen and Kevin De Pauw**

 Welcome to the GitHub Pages containing supplemental video material of our study.
+On this page we provide  publication information, the abstract of the study and supplementary video materials are provided.

 ## Publication information
 **Published in:** IEEE Transactions on Neural Systems and Rehabilitation Engineering